Student Handbook

 Admissions

 Admissions and Enrollment are two separate and distinct processes at St. Joan Antida High School.
 Students may be admitted under the Parental Choice Program but may not be suitable for enrollment if the school cannot meet the needs of the student with minor adjustment to the curriculum.
 This decision will be made collaboratively with the parent.
-The SST decision will determine enrollment conditions for these students.
+The Student Support Team will determine enrollment conditions for these students.

-Students applying under a parental choice program will be admitted to the Parental Choice Program at SJA if they meet the income and residency requirements.
+Parental Choice Program: Students applying under a Parental Choice program will be admitted to the Parental Choice Program at SJA if they meet the income and residency requirements.
+Please refer to the Director of Enrollment for further information.

 Enrollment